LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 Making an Object Queriable
 ==========================

-An object can be utilized as the source of a with clause in a query expression if its type has implemented and imported the ``trait_queriable`` trait.
-For this, a type must implement the "forEach" member method.
-This method is always called with a ``givenBlock``.
-Within the "forEach" member method, the object being queried should invoke the ``givenBlock``, passing it each available element in turn.
+An object can be used as the source of a with clause in a query expression if its type has implemented and imported the `trait_queriable` trait.
+For this, a type must implement the ``forEach`` member method.
+This method is always called with a givenBlock.
+Within the ``forEach`` member method, the object being queried should invoke the givenBlock, passing it each available element in turn.

 The following example implements a user list type.
 Objects of this type can be used in query expressions.
 For the sake of this example, it permits iteration